 Practicing and Non-Practicing Member Guiding Documents

-As a condition of membership in the BCAK you are responsible for and agree to abide by the standards set by the BCAK for conduct and professional practice.
-You must read and understand the standards and guidelines related to professional conduct including ensuring you remain competent in the the Essential Competencies of Practice, and otherwise act in accordance with the professional practice standards and code of conduct.
+As a condition of membership in the BCAK you are responsible for, and agree to abide by, the standards set by the BCAK for conduct and professional practice.
+You must read and understand the standards and guidelines related to professional conduct, including ensuring you remain competent in the the Essential Competencies of Practice, and otherwise act in accordance with the professional practice standards and code of conduct.

-Members who breach these standards can be suspended or expelled from the BCAK in accordance with the society's bylaws depending on the severity of the breach.
+Members and applicants who breach these standards can be suspended or expelled from the BCAK in accordance with the society's bylaws depending on the severity of the breach.
 If you have questions on the terminology or expectations, please contact the BCAK office for clarification.

 Academic Member Guiding Documents